AIPowerGrid/AIPG-blockbook/README.md

 #### Running on Ubuntu

-[This issue](https://github.com/trezor/blockbook/issues/45) discusses how to run Blockbook on Ubuntu.
-If you have some additional experience with Blockbook on Ubuntu, please add it to [this issue](https://github.com/trezor/blockbook/issues/45).
+[This issue](https://github.com/trezor/blockbook/issues/45) discusses how to run AIPG Blockbook on Ubuntu.
+If you have some additional experience with AIPG Blockbook on Ubuntu, please add it to [this issue](https://github.com/trezor/blockbook/issues/45).

 #### My coin implementation is reporting parse errors when importing blockchain